Sabbat (1985-1991, 2006-2010): a Thrash Metal band from Nottingham, UK.

-abbat, featuring the original membership of Martin Walkyier (vocals), Andy Sneap (guitar), Frazer Craske (bass) and Simon Negus (drums), initially received fame for their glossy spread in Kerrang!
+eaturing the original membership of Martin Walkyier (vocals), Andy Sneap (guitar), Frazer Craske (bass) and Simon Negus (drums), Sabbat initially received fame for their glossy spread in Kerrang!
 Magazine.
-The hype was proven, however, when their debut axe wielding Thrash debut History Of A Time To Come emerged in 1988.
+The hype was proven, however, when their debut axe wielding thrash metal debut History of a Time to Come emerged in 1988.
 Their stage show was no less impressive making bold attempts at visualizing the intricate lyrics and medieval storylines on the album.

-Though not officially reformed, Sabbat (UK) has been active alive once again.
-Martin Walkyier's departure from Skyclad in 2001 paved the way for him to revive the band, calling his new project Return To The Sabbat.
-Featuring Walkyier, Frazer Craske and (initially but no longer) Simon Jones, the band has played live sporadically over the following years but ultimately split in 2003 in favor of the re-forming Sabbat which, in turn, split again permanently in 2010.
+Walkyier's departure from Skyclad in 2001 paved the way for him to revive the band, calling his new project Return To The Sabbat.
+Featuring Walkyier, Frazer Craske and (initially) Simon Jones, the band played live sporadically over the following years but ultimately split in 2003 in favor of the re-forming Sabbat which, in turn, split again permanently in 2010.

 Footnote: This act has no relation to the Japanese Death act of the same name.